Misclassification in Difference-in-differences Models: Analytical Framework

 To elaborate on the nature of the resulting bias due to misclassification, we combine equations (\ref{eq:did}) and (\ref{eq:att}) to obtain the following relationship between the $ATT$ and $\theta_{DID}$.

 \begin{proposition} Suppose that model (\ref{seq1}) along with Assumption \ref{PT} holds.
 Then, we have:

 \end{proposition} Proposition \ref{prop2} shows that the ATT is linearly related to the DID estimand under misclassification, albeit the coefficients are not identified from the observed data.
-Nonetheless, it is instructive to use this relationship to study the ensuring bias.
+Nonetheless, it is instructive to use this relationship to study the resulting bias.

 Let the slope coefficient be denoted by $A=\frac{\mathbb P(D=1)}{\mathbb P(D^*=1)}.$ Also, denote the numerator and denominator of the intercept term by $B=\mathbb E[(Y_1(1)-Y_1(0))\varepsilon \vert D^*=1],$ and $C=P(D=0)$, respectively.
 Furthermore, suppose that the probability of having a false positive is less than that of having a false negative, i.e., $\mathbb P(D^*=0,\varepsilon=1) < \mathbb P(D^*=1,\varepsilon=1)$.
 This implies $A<1$.
 Under these assumptions, Figure \ref{fig1} provides a graphical illustration of the bias in the DID estimand under misclassification based on Proposition \ref{prop2}.
-The blue line is drawn assuming that $B>0$ and the red line represents the 45-degree line.\footnote{For example, $B>0$ could occur when the individual treatment effect (or gain), $Y_1(1)-Y_1(0)$, is positively correlated with the likelihood of misclassification.} In this case, the sign of the treatment effect is not identified for certain positive values.
-That is, when the ATT is positive, the DID takes on the wrong---negative---sign whenever $0<ATT<\frac{B}{C}$.
+The blue line is drawn assuming that $B>0$ and the red line represents the 45-degree line.\footnote{For example, $B>0$ could occur when the average treatment effect is positive for the misclassified treated group.} In this case, the sign of the treatment effect is not identified for certain positive values.
+That is, when the ATT is positive, the DID takes on the wrong (negative) sign whenever $0<ATT<\frac{B}{C}$.
 The sign-reversal region is indicated by the gray shaded area in Figure \ref{fig1}.
 Further, when the ATT lies between $\frac{B}{C}$ and $\frac{B}{C(1-A)}$, the DID estimand is biased downwards (attenuation bias).
 The DID estimand yields an expansion bias whenever $ATT>\frac{B}{C(1-A)}>0$.

-To summarize, when $\theta_{DID} < \frac{B}{C(1-A)}$, the DID estimand is biased downward and it is biased upwards when $\theta_{DID} > \frac{B}{C(1-A)}$.
+To summarize, when $\theta_{DID} < \frac{B}{C(1-A)}$, the DID estimand is biased downwards and it is biased upwards when $\theta_{DID} > \frac{B}{C(1-A)}$.
 When $\theta_{DID}=\frac{B}{C(1-A)}$, the DID estimand is equal to the ATT, even in the presence of misclassification.
 This latter scenario corresponds to the fixed point in Figure \ref{fig1}.
 In Corollary \ref{fixedpoint}, we provide a sufficient condition under which the fixed point result may occur.